 Cohorts are typically offered every term.
-Our next start date is 17th February 2020, with the next intake after starting in May 2020.
+Our next start date is 11th May 2020, with the next intake after starting in September 2020 (apply by June).
 There will usually be one or two (or more) regional locations across England for the one-day face-to-face workshops.
 New intakes start every term.

 See foot of page for application link.